-Flowing Artesian Wells.
-Flowing artesian wells must be capped and or sealed in a way that prevents the free flow of water from the well to avoid Waste or Wasting of water as defined by Ordinance, § 1-1-104(65).
+1) Flowing Artesian Wells.
+Flowing artesian wells must be capped and or sealed in a way that prevents the free flow of water from the well and/or annulus around the well, to avoid Waste or Wasting of water as defined by Ordinance, § 1-1-104(65).